How should Christians view sin?

 However, all learning must start with simple rules of thumb and then progress to the principles from which the rules were derived.
 We start with the concrete and progress to the abstract.
 And then we also realize after a time that the rigid concrete laws are defective because they are insufficient.
 We become mature when we live by the principle from which the rule is derived instead of living simplistically by the rule.
 This progression is how toddlers begin their path toward adult thinking.
 And it is how Christians can begin their progress toward maturity.

 So in the church, we do need to teach the moral law that God historically gave.
 As people begin practicing behaviors that avoid breaking the the law, we also then need to help them realize that the law is insufficient.
 (Obedience to law isn't why God is righteousness!)
-And then we need to teach them God's value system that fulfills this law.
+And then we need to teach them the value system of God that fulfills this law.

 Even as adults, we remember and follow many of the useful rules we learned as children.
 "Don't touch hot things.
 Don't hit each other.
 Say nice words."
 Likewise, the moral laws that God gave us do have usefulness for practical living even though they are not sufficient and don't enable us to avoid sin.

-However since we also understand God's value system, we know those (moral) laws are insufficient (defectively so).
+However since we also understand the value system of God, we know those (moral) laws are insufficient (defectively so).
 This is because we also know the principle out of which God derived these rules.
 Therefore, we also have the knowledge to apply the principle to new situations to figure out what a loving course of action would be.
 This is the goal of Christian maturity.
 (John 13:35) As such, in the church we should primarily be teaching about this value system.
 As we learn to live by love, we overcome sin and we please God.

 Conclusion